 Conservancies protect the ecological function of foodland of almost 25% of [the Great Bear Rainforest of Central BC] and are collaboratively managed by First Nations and the provincial government through agreements addressing the exercise of Aboriginal rights.
 (Curran, 2019:160)

 Local institutions, such as health centres, can help improve infrastructure, for example upgrading kitchen facilities to aid procurement of country foods and devote a certain percent of their budget to the purchase of country foods.
 This can involve acquiring a special dealer license from the Freshwater Fish Marketing Corporation (FFMC) (cf. Thompson et al., 2014).
-Community freezers, often supported by local community government and organizations, exist in some locales or people with limited sharing networks and unable to hunt.
+Community freezers, often supported by local community government and organizations, exist in some locales for people with limited sharing networks and unable to hunt.
 There are many different program designs and its not clear how big an impact they have, with variability community by community, and different structures and voluntary donation vs. purchase from hunters (Kenny et al., 2018).
+Robin et al. (2021) highlight the limited number of circumstances where food safety rules have been altered to permit expansion of community and commercial access to country foods and these new approaches to traditional food safety must be expanded.
+Judge et al. (2022) also highlight the somewhat more progressive rules in some of the territories compared to provinces, and the provinces should adapt to the territorial approaches.
+See also Goal 4 Appropriately scaled food safety.

 Government programs are generally underfinanced relative to the need, but their existence provides experiences and templates on which to build.
-Community Harvesters Assistance Programs are in operation with a range of national, regional and local funders, but insufficient (Kenny et al., 2018).
+Community Harvesters Assistance Programs are in operation with a range of national, regional, and local funders, but insufficient (Kenny et al., 2018).
+There are also concerns that these programs will reinforce market relations and erode community ones (cf. Wilson et al., 2020), so program design to support traditional sharing is critical.
 Some supports for country foods are provided through Nutrition North (see Goal 1, Equitable Access to Food Retail).
-The Country Food Development and Value-added Processing Initiative and Country Food Processing Methods Training Course is funded by numerous actors, including Aurora College, Inuvialui Regional Corporation, Inuvialuit Community Economic Development Organization (ICEDO) , Gwitch’in Tribal Council, GNWT: Education, Culture and Employment, GNWT: Industry,Tourism and Investment.
+The Country Food Development and Value-added Processing Initiative and Country Food Processing Methods Training Course is funded by numerous actors, including Aurora College, Inuvialui Regional Corporation, Inuvialuit Community Economic Development Organization (ICEDO) , Gwitch’in Tribal Council, GNWT: Education, Culture and Employment, GNWT: Industry,Tourism, and Investment.
+The Inuvialuit Country Food Processing Plant (ICFPP), now with the correct permits and inspections, has been able to donate processed country foods to The Children’s First Society, a daycare and child support centre in Inuvik, and several elders’ homes (Naylor et al., 2023).